danny-dang/datascience-cheatsheet/Data Science Cheatsheet/Machine Learning.md

 Example:
 ![enter image description here](https://i.imgur.com/DwaIT6t.png)

-The intercept and the slope can be computed directly in this meth:
+The intercept and the slope can be computed directly in this method to formulate the model:
 $$
 b_{1} = \cfrac{\sum_{}(x_{i} - \overline{x})(y_{i}-\overline{y})}{\sum_{}(x_{i}-\overline{x})^2}
 $$